 AI Search Statistics 2026: 50+ Data Points on Citations, Traffic & Adoption

 AI search is now a structural force, not a fringe channel: ChatGPT processes over 1 billion queries per week, AI search traffic grew 527% in 2025, and Google AI Overviews appear on roughly 30% of US searches.
-Inside those answers, the economics are brutal — only 3-5 sources are cited per response, 85% of pages an AI retrieves never earn a citation, and the citations that are won decay with a ~4.5-week median half-life.
+Inside those answers, the economics are brutal — Google AI Overviews cite 3-5 sources per response, ChatGPT averages 7.92, and Perplexity 21.87; 85% of pages an AI retrieves never earn a citation, and the citations that are won decay with a ~4.5-week median half-life — and the cited set itself is unstable, with only ~89% of an answer's top-10 sources holding across identical re-asks (roughly 1 in 9 changes).
 Brand mentions across the web (r=0.664) predict citation roughly 3x more strongly than backlinks, while Domain Authority (r=0.18) is nearly irrelevant.
 The brands winning AI search are not the biggest — they are the most extractable, the most cited by third parties, and the most consistently fresh.

 The single most important shift in these numbers: AI search is high-volume and fast-growing, but the citation surface inside it is narrow and unstable.
-There are only 3-5 citation slots per answer, 85% of retrieved pages are filtered out before attribution, and won citations rotate on a roughly monthly timescale.
+Google AI Overviews cite 3-5 sources per response; ChatGPT averages 7.92 and Perplexity 21.87 — but 85% of retrieved pages are still filtered out before attribution, and won citations rotate on a roughly monthly timescale.
 GEO is therefore a continuity discipline — winning a citation slot is the start, holding it is the work.

 AI search adoption and usage